JuliaDynamics/ResumableFunctions.jl/docs/src/internals.md

 ## Transformation of the body

-In 6 steps the body of the function definition is transformed into a finite state-machine.
+In 6 steps the body of the function definition is transformed into a finite state-machine:

 ### Renaming of slots